EIGHTH ANNUAL TRI-STATE REGION IP WORKSHOP

-The Engelberg Center on Innovation Law & Policy at NYU School of Law proudly presents the Seventh Annual Tri-State Region IP Workshop.
-The Workshop brings together intellectual property scholars (including professors, fellows, visitors, graduate students, and practitioners) from the tri-state region (broadly defined to include Philadelphia) to present their works in progress for commentary in a workshop environment.
+The Engelberg Center on Innovation Law & Policy at NYU School of Law proudly presents the Eighth Annual Tri-State Region IP Workshop.
+The Workshop brings together intellectual property scholars (including professors, fellows, visitors, graduate students, and practitioners) from the tri-state region (broadly defined to include Philadelphia also) to present their works in progress for commentary in a workshop environment.

 CALL FOR PAPERS

 Approximately 5-10 papers will be selected for presentation and feedback.
-Depending on interest, we may also have a session devoted to a group discussion (such as of empirical methodologies and questions, or recent developments in the field) or a session dedicated to “mini-presentations” of early-stage projects.
+Depending on interest, we may also have a session devoted to a group discussion (such as of recent developments in the field or empirical methodologies and questions) or a session dedicated to “mini-presentations” of early-stage projects.

 All conference presenters and attendees will be expected to pay for their individual transportation costs.
 Meals will be provided by NYU School of Law.